-This guide describes the recommended way to install Graylog on RHEL/CentOS 7, 8, and 9.
+This guide describes the fastest way to install Graylog on Red Hat Enterprise Linux 7-9.
 All links and packages are present at the time of writing.

 Warning: This guide does not cover security settings!
 The server administrator must make sure the Graylog server is not publicly exposed and is following security best practices.